Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 IOMMU settings, debug straps, firmware update methods.
 It is very easy to get lost in those details.

-Users and even many administrators have a hard time comparing two platforms when each has a different mix of marketing names and proprietary mechanisms.
-It is also hard to explain what is more fundamental and what is just a nice extra.

 Host Security ID, or HSI, is an attempt to compress that complexity into a single metric.
 Instead of saying this system has feature X, Y and Z, you can say this system is HSI level 3 and that one is HSI level 1.
 Higher levels imply